150 ways YOU can help keep Hyde Park beautiful

 Keep it Clean:

-- Get the 411 on 311.
-Download the BOS:311 App or phone 311 to report non-emergency issues like litter and graffiti to the city.
+- Download the BOS:311 App or phone 311 to report non-emergency issues like litter and graffiti to the city.

-- Grease is bad for your pores & your pipes!
-Order a grease lid from the Boston Water & Sewer Commission, to help keep grease from damaging your pipes and sewer system.
+- Order a grease lid from the Boston Water & Sewer Commission, to help keep grease from damaging your pipes and sewer system.

 - Won’t you be my neighbor?
 Start a litter patrol group in your neighborhood.
 Meet monthly to pick up litter and keep your neighborhood clean.